Metal Processing Module

 The Heat Transfer with Phase Transformations multiphysics interface can be used to model metallurgical phase transformations during thermal loading.
 The Metal Processing Module is equipped to model heat transport using the full heat equation in the analysis.
 A multiphysics coupling is automatically set up to account for latent heat.
 The thermal conductivity, density, and specific heat capacity can be temperature dependent and can even depend on the current phase composition.
 For example, the thermal conductivity of austenite is different from that of ferrite and as the phase fractions evolve, so will the thermal conductivity of the compound material.

-A closeup view of the Model Builder with the Metal Phase Transformation node highlighted and the results of a round bar in the Graphics window.
+A close-up view of the Model Builder with the Alpha–Beta Phase Transformation interface highlighted and a titanium plate model in the Graphics window.

-As with the other products in the product suite, when you add the Metal Processing Module to COMSOL Multiphysics®, the features and functionality are fully integrated into the modeling workflow and ready to be used with any other modules you may have.
-For instance, you can combine the Metal Processing Module with the:
+As with the other products in the product suite, when the Metal Processing Module is added to COMSOL Multiphysics®, the features and functionality are fully integrated into the modeling workflow and ready to be used with any other added modules.
+For instance, the Metal Processing Module can be combined with the:

-• AC/DC Module to perform induction hardening simulations where you use the calculated temperature field from an induction heating simulation as the input to a quenching simulation.
+• AC/DC Module to perform induction hardening simulations where the calculated temperature field from an induction heating simulation is being used as the input to a quenching simulation

 Every business and every simulation need is different.